-- 2. Use "Branch on Bit Set" of "BBS 5, \$002D, -" for the BB flag confirming and branch process. - Use "STA \$2B, STX \$2B" or "STY \$2B" of the zero page addressing instruction for writing the slave address value to the IC data shift register. - 4.
-Execute the branch instruction of above 2 and the store instruction of above 3 continuously shown the above procedure example. - 5.
-Disable interrupts during the following three process steps:
+2. Use "Branch on Bit Set" of "BBS 5, \$002D, -" for the BB flag confirming and branch process.

+- Use "STA \$2B, STX \$2B" or "STY \$2B" of the zero page addressing instruction for writing the slave address value to the IC data shift register. - Execute the branch instruction of Item 2 and the store instruction of Item 3 continuously, as shown in the procedure example above.

+- 5. Disable interrupts during the following three process steps:

-- · BB flag confirming
+- BB flag confirming

 - · Writing of slave address value

 - Trigger of START condition generating

 When the condition of the BB flag is bus busy, enable interrupts immediately.